 Why not give yourself a break from teaching and use these extra minutes to get ahead on teacher prep/other grading so that when your students turn in their huge stack of essays, you’ll have time to grade them.
 Also, it will give your students a chance to ask you or their peers questions during the writing process.

-Hope these 9 tips dramatically improve Spanish writing in your classroom as much as they did in mine.
+Hope these 9 ways to improve student writing Spanish help your students as much as they did with mine.
 If you’re looking for more writing tips, check out these blog posts: “Using Templates to Teach Writing” and “Incorporating Transition Words in Student Writing“.